RCarvajal1250/practice-repo/flpoly_student.md

 I am _passionate about_:

-- Thing 1
+- Books

-- Thing 2
+- Animation/Drawing

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Data Science as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/09/02